unpoller/unpoller.github.io/documentation/docs/install/grafana.md

 ---
-id: finish
+id: grafana
-title: Final Steps
+title: Setup Grafana
 ---

 This page assumes that you have successfully completed the installation of UniFi Poller,